divipp/pandoc-haskell/pandocHaskell.md

 2.  *parsing*
     -   recognize language constructs
 3.  loading imports
-    -   do phases 1-8 for imported modules
+    -   (recursively) do these phases until code generation for all imported modules
 4.  *scope checking*
     -   determine the defining location of each identifier
 5.  reordering